Brian Day

+Day is also internationally recognized for his pioneering work in arthroscopic sports surgery.
+In 2023 he became the first orthopaedic surgeon inducted into the BC Sports Hall of Fame, which described him as a world leader in the field.
+That same year he was made a Fellow of the Royal College of Physicians of London, and in 2025 he received the King Charles III Coronation Medal.

-As the founder and medical director of a private clinic Cambie Surgery Centre and Specialist Referral Clinic in Vancouver, British Columbia, Day was a spokesperson for a high-profile, multi-year and ongoing lawsuit against the provincial government, Cambie Surgeries Corporation v.
+As the founder and medical director of a private clinic, Cambie Surgery Centre and Specialist Referral Clinic in Vancouver, British Columbia, Day was a spokesperson for a high-profile, multi-year and ongoing lawsuit against the provincial government, Cambie Surgeries Corporation v.
 British Columbia (Medical Services Commission), that ended in 2023 and is sometimes cited publicly as 'The Day Case'.

 In 2025, he published My Fight for Canadian Healthcare: A Thirty-Year Battle to Put Patients First, a memoir reflecting on his legal and professional battles for private care in Canada.

 Early life and education

 Day was raised in Toxteth, a working-class area of post-war Liverpool, England.
 He was the eldest of four children in a family with strong Labour views.
 Both his mother and father were socialists.
-Day credited his personal shift from the political left to the political center-right by his disenchantment with the British labour movement's jurisdictional inertia and contributions to inefficiency in health care.
+Day has attributed his shift from the political left to the centre-right to his disenchantment with the British labour movement's jurisdictional inertia and contributions to inefficiency in health care.

 Day attended the Liverpool Institute, the same high school as two well-known schoolmates, Paul McCartney and George Harrison.
 His family's neighbourhood could be tough.
 Day has a permanent scar on a finger from a knife fight when he was 10 years old.
 His father, a pharmacist, was killed in 1981 by hooligans looking for drugs during riots in the neighbourhood.
 The possible contribution of misdiagnosis by British doctors for the death of Day's mother in 1986 is cited as his dissatisfaction with the British health system.

 Day entered medical school at age 18 at the University of Manchester, from where he graduated in 1970.
 After an initial interest in general surgery, which he pursued as a postgraduate in Manchester and at the Hammersmith Hospital in London, he focused on orthopaedics.

 He obtained his medical degrees, MB ChB from the University of Manchester, and post-graduate qualifications in both internal medicine and general surgery.
 In July 1973, Day moved to Vancouver, British Columbia, Canada.
 In 1978, Day completed his training and a M.Sc. degree at the University of British Columbia (UBC).